clearbank/fi-api-101/README.md

 Forwarding https://91bf871fa2aa.ngrok.io -> http://localhost:5000
 ```

-Copy that url and go to webhooks management page, find test webhook and set URL to `https://91bf871fa2aa.ngrok.io/sample/webhook`
+Copy that url and add `/sample/webhook` to the end so full url will be `https://91bf871fa2aa.ngrok.io/sample/webhook`.
+On webhooks management page, find test webhook, enable it and set URL.
 Click test button and you should receive a webhook into the application and see that in console:

 ```cmd